JordyMoos/JMTradingHouseSnapshot/README.md

 ## JMTradingHouseSnapshot

 Addon for elder scroll online that makes a snapshot of your trading houses.
-Other addons can request a new addon or register on events so they are notices when a new snapshot is created.
+Other addons can request a new snapshot or register on events so they are notices when a new snapshot is created.

 ## Snapshot structure